Why Dark Beige Could Be the New 'White'

 Its warm undertones create a cozy and inviting atmosphere, making spaces feel more intimate and welcoming.

-Unlike stark white, dark beige softens harsh lighting and enhances natural light, giving rooms a gentle glow.
+Unlike stark white, a darker beige softens harsh lighting and enhances natural light, giving rooms a gentle glow.

 Texture and Material Pairings